 Mood disorders and wondering if you have one can be confusing.
 Anyone can get knocked off the beam (as happened to our gymnasts at the Olympics) because of stress or unexpected changes in their routine.
 Right now, you may feel you’ve lost your mojo during the Covid pandemic.
 And that may be true.
 You’re foot dragging about getting back to life.
 You may still be worried about getting sick or going back to work.
 Traumas of all kinds can change us.

-Do you think you may have a mood disorder?
+Do you wonder if you have developed a mood disorder?
 Do you feel hopeless and out of control almost all the time?
-A mood disorder can be unrelenting depression, sadness, grief, rollercoaster ups and downs or other symptoms that don’t give relief and make life difficult, or impossible, to manage.
+A mood disorder can be unrelenting depression, sadness, grief, rollercoaster ups and downs or other symptoms that don’t give relief and make life difficult, or impossible to manage.
 But you may have mood swings from hormonal changes that occur during the month.
 Those swings are not a mood disorder.

 Your moods can also be affected by someone in your life who is a narcissist, or toxic family member.
 When people around you put you down constantly, your mood and feelings will be affected.
 Work and situations certainly affect your mood as well.
 Not everything that depresses or worries you is a mood disorder.
 Relationship problems need to be examined to see what’s really bothering you.